 Who can participate?

-Survivors of sexual assault who are female-identifying are encouraged to apply.
+Survivors of sexual assault who are women, female–identifying, non-binary, or gender nonconforming are encouraged to apply.
 Applications are currently being accepted via referral by a service providing organization.
 All participants will undergo a confidential screening process with a licensed, trauma-informed therapist.

 How to apply